3 Ways SMS Helps Auto Dealerships Connect with Leads That Aren’t Responding

 To paraphrase Albert Einstein, the definition of insanity is doing something over and over again and expecting the same result.

 When efforts to reach contacts via emails, phone calls, and voicemails have all stalled, it’s time to try something new.
-Particularly because SMS and MMS text messaging is the quickest, most efficient way to deliver messages — and have them open, read, and acted upon.
+Particularly because SMS and MMS text messaging for dealerships is the quickest, most efficient way to deliver messages — and have them open, read, and acted upon.
 This is thanks to texting’s inherent push notification system, which alerts recipients to incoming messages.

 Texting is proven to have a 98% open rate, with most texts read within minutes (or even seconds) of receipt.
 How does email compare?
 It’s not even close with a mere 18% of emails ever opened.
 Certainly, most of them are left unattended in inboxes, forgotten, or swiftly moved to the trash without even a look.